Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Representation Learning

 Similarly, when $|\mathcal{N}_V(v,e)|>\delta_v$, we would sample $\delta_v$ elements from $\mathcal{N}_V(v,e)$ for the convolution,

-In sum, by adopting the neighbor sampling into hypergraphs, we could effectively reduce the receptive field and prevent the computational problem incurred by high-degree vertices on {\em line expansion}.
-In the experiments, we empirically show that the running time of our model has the same magnitude as state of the art baselines after sampling.
+In sum, by adopting the neighbor sampling into hypergraphs, we could effectively reduce the receptive field and prevent the computational problem incurred by high-degree vertices.
+In the experiments, we empirically show that the running time of our model is comparable to state of the art baselines after sampling.